 2019 ED PLUS!
 GRANT CYCLE

 The 2019 Education Plus!
-Grant cycle will open on March 1st.
+Grant cycle is open!
 SCF will accept applications on a shortened calendar year cycle - from March 1, 2019 thru October 4, 2019.
-Requests from both school teachers in Solano County public schools (teaching grades K-12) and 501(c)(3) nonprofit organizations (serving Solano County residents) will be considered for funding.
+Requests from both school teachers in Solano County public school teachers (teaching grades K-12) and qualified 501(c)(3) nonprofit organizations (serving Solano County residents) will be considered for funding.
 Grants will be awarded to support projects that exhibit the “Plus!
 Factor,” i.e., those that enhance learning, improve student achievement, and augment participants’ educational experience in unique and successful ways.
 Nonprofit organizations may use award monies to support or implement their remedial, after-school, mentoring, and summer programs.
-Our funding objective is to award grant monies to support those projects expected to change the lives of children involved for the better, and make the greatest positive community impact.
+Our funding objective is to award grant monies to support those projects expected to improve the quality of life of students involved, and make the greatest positive community impact.

 THE EDUCATION "PLUS!"
 FACTOR